Sudhir11292rt/academic-kickstart/content/home/about.md

 # Biography

 Sudhir Yarram is a research fellow of computer vision at the IIIT Hyderabad Computer Vision Lab.
-His research interests include analyzing gradier in visual data, deep learning and building end to end assistive technologies.
+His research interests include visual data analysis, semantic segmentation for autonomous navigation, building bio-inspired systems and end to end assistive technologies.